lmapii/practical-zephyr/04_practice/readme.md

 The first thing we notice are the two properties `pinctrl-0` and `pinctrl-1`.
 The property names don't really give a hint about their semantics.
 You could, of course, look at the matching binding and its include `zephyr/dts/bindings/pinctrl/pinctrl-device.yaml`, but in this case, the meaning of these properties is better described in [Zephyr's official documentation about pin control][zephyr-pinctrl]:

 Each device can have multiple _pin controller_ **states**.
 The names of the supported states are listed in the `pinctrl-names` property, in this case `"default"` and `"sleep"`.
-Both states are standard states defined by Zephyr for when the device is operational and in its sleep mode, if supported.
+Both states are standard states defined by Zephyr for when the device is operational and in its sleep mode (if supported).

 Whichever states are supported by a device is defined by its _driver_.
 Therefore, you can't, e.g., simply add another `pinctrl-2` and add a new name to `pinctrl-names` in an overlay and expect your application to compile or work.
 The _device driver_ must support multiple states for you to be able to use them.

 > **Note:** We won't go into detail about how a device driver switches modes or _dynamic pin control_ in this article.
-Also the `"sleep"` mode is described in more detail in Zephyr's official documentation about the [power management OS service][zephyr-pm].
+Also, the `"sleep"` mode is described in more detail in Zephyr's official documentation about the [power management OS service][zephyr-pm].
 E.g., the `"sleep"` mode can be disabled using the _Kconfig_ symbol [`PM_DEVICE`][zephyr-kconfig-pm].
 For now, it is enough to know that such states exist and how we can configure them.

 As the names of the _phandles_ in the `pinctrl-<n>` suggest, `pinctrl-<n>` is the pin control configuration for device state with index `n` in the property `pinctrl-names`: `pinctrl-0` is used for the operational state `"default"`, and `pinctrl-1` is used for the sleep state `"sleep"`.

 Except for a list of pre-defined properties that we'll see in just a bit, this is it for the standardized part of pin control!
-The structure of the referenced nodes is entirely vendor specific, though vendors typically at least either follow the _grouping_ or _node approaches_ that we've mentioned before.
+The structure of the referenced nodes is entirely vendor-specific, though vendors typically at least either follow the _grouping_ or _node approaches_ that we've mentioned before.

 #### Grouped pin control